 Bring your GPS and let geocache clues guide you to hidden treasures.
 There are several stashes just off the beaten path.

 Veer off the highway at the monument to the McLure Wildfire site for a self-guided interpretive tour dedicated to all who helped battle the 2003 blaze and rebuild the community.

 The Wonder of Winter in Barriere

 Bundle up and explore the Lower North Thompson and Barriere area.
 Snowshoeing and cross-country skiing are great ways to connect with nature.
 The Barriere Lake Ski Trails at Barriere Forks Regional Park on the Barriere River have trails that entice you to stay outside.
 The park has easy access, plenty of parking and a warming hut.

 Open up that throttle and climb!
 Snowmobiling is popular in the winter months with several resorts open for ice fishing that have access to great snowmobile trails.
 Check with them for availability and the conditions of the forest service roads and back-roads.
 You can also contact the Kamloops Snowmobile Association for information on trails in the area.

-Have twice the fun and combine ice fishing and snowmobiling.
+Have twice the fun by combining ice fishing and snowmobiling.
+Highway 24 is known as the Fishing Highway.
 Several fishing resorts are open year round, including:

 There’s also great hunting here.
-Highway 24, also known as the fishing highway, is a great area for fall and winter hunting.
+Highway 24 is a great area for fall and winter hunting.
 Stay at one of the local resorts that cater to hunting parties including: